 Above the Grid rooftop pool and bar offers an incredible cityscape backdrop for wedding parties that will be perfect in photos.
 Located in the Central Business District, it’s equidistant from the French Quarter and the nearby Garden District.
 The rooftop bar is a great wedding location and so is the former loading dock, which is now a ballroom, complete with the original brick, plenty of natural light, and chandeliers.

-The rental fee is $4,000 for an outdoor reception or ceremony.
+The rental fee is $8,000 for a wedding reception during off-season.
 There is a food and beverage minimum applied to all events.
-The venue allows three hours of event time excluding set up and clean up time.
+The venue allows three hours of event time excluding set up and clean up time, or even go up to four or five hours.
 Couples booking this venue should check which offers the hotel is featuring (they have seasonal wedding promotions).

 - Rooftop bar offers cityscape views and there’s also an indoor option in case of inclement weather